 Simpplr Search (otherwise known as global search) is one of the most powerful features in Simpplr.
 It's prominently displayed at the top left of every page because data shows that when it comes to intranets, users want to get in, complete their task, and get out.
-For these reasons we put search up front and center, and we’ve invested a lot of resources into making our search best of class.
-Search is powerful for three reasons: It’s smart, federated, and curated.
+For these reasons we put Search up front and center, and we’ve invested a lot of resources into making our search best of class.
+Search is powerful for a number of reasons: It’s smart, federated, and curated.
 Search results are also faceted.
 More on this below.

-Simpplr search is smart.
+Simpplr Search is smart.
 That means it's powered by artificial intelligence (AI) and adaptive machine learning (ML).
-It takes into account your profile data on Simpplr such as geographic location, department, and more to help serve personalized search results.
+It takes into account your profile data on Simpplr such as department and location, and more to help serve personalized search results.
 So the results from one user's search may not be the same results as another user.

 Simpplr search will also show you recent searches you've made each time you go to search.
 This makes it easy to find recently used information.

 Finally, our auto-suggested results feature will suggest results based on the initial characters you type into the search box.
 This saves time and allows users to be more efficient.